10 Ways to use Terracotta Tiles in your Home

 You can introduce a classic Mediterranean style in your home with Terracotta Tiles.
 This versatile material can be used in various ways as part of home layouts.
 The trademark red colour is perfect for rustic designs and works superbly with brown wooden features.
 Clay-based Terracotta is also renowned for its high level of durability which makes it suitable for high traffic areas of homes including the floors of kitchens, bathrooms, hallways and living areas.
 Read below for ideas on how you can use Terracotta Tiles as part of your home décor.

 It is no surprise that Terracotta floor tiles are selected for farmhouse style kitchen designs.
 Terracotta matches extremely well with brick wall features and wooden ceiling beams to create a homely feel.
 They can be incorporated within both open plan kitchen and dining areas or standard layouts.
-Square Terracotta floor tiles are arranged within a grid formation with a lighter coloured grout which emphasises the rustic beauty.
+Square Terracotta floor tiles look great within a grid formation when combined with a lighter coloured grout which emphasises the rustic beauty.
 Rectangular terracotta tiles can be arranged in a running bond pattern to produce a traditional feel in kitchens.
 Hardwearing Terracotta Tiles also have the required durability to withstand the expected high levels of foot traffic in busy family kitchens.
 There are numerous Terracotta shades and styles to select from so you can find the variety which best suit your chosen layout.
 Regardless of the size of your kitchen, Terracotta floor tiles work superbly in both small areas and expansive layouts.
 You can also use terracotta tiles as a stylish backsplash design.

 Creating a warm and welcoming entrance to your home is always important and Terracotta tiles have all the qualities to offer just that.
 These tiles are available in square 150x150mm formats which are perfect for smaller porch areas.
 You can also choose brick effect terracotta tiles as the picture shows.
 Porches are a transitional space between the exterior and interior of your home and Terracotta Tiles have all the practical qualities to withstand the expected levels of foot traffic in this area.
 The distinctive red colour of Terracotta will also create a distinctive feature when people enter your home.
 Porches tend to get a lot of sunlight and Terracotta is ideal for this situation which is why it is used as a roof tile in warm European countries like Spain and Portugal.
 To give your porch a true Mediterranean feel your patio could include hanging baskets and plant pots.